 - (5 minutes) When you're done with all the bugs (or out of time), circle common root causes.

 - (10 minutes) Brainstorm ways to mitigate or eliminate the root causes.
 Come of with one or two SMART goals for the team.
+Some of the root causes we’ve gotten to recently:

 - we didn't pair on hard features